Skip to main content

 Model Storage

 At startup, the engine loads ML models into the path /opt/loccus/models.
-This path should be backed by a RAM-based filesystem (tmpfs, emptyDir with medium: Memory, or equivalent) so that model data is held in memory and never written to persistent disk.
+This path should be backed by a RAM-based filesystem (tmpfs, emptyDir with medium: Memory, or equivalent) of at least 8 GiB so that model data is held in memory and never written to persistent disk.

 Network Requirements